 Quick site setup:

 With Bluehost, you can easily get your site up and running in no time with their intuitive and guided step-by-step setup.
 You can install WordPress in no time with the one-click-deployment function for WordPress.
-And if you happen to run into any trouble, you can tap into their chat support feature in real-time.
+And if you happen to run into any trouble, you can tap into their chat support feature in real time.

-Bluehost is ideal for anyone starting out or want to create something fast.
+Bluehost is ideal for anyone starting out or wanting to create something fast.
 Especially if you are creating and maintaining a website for the first time.
 This is because it is so simple and fast to deploy a website from scratch without any technical knowledge.
 You don’t need advanced web management knowledge or coding when you set up your site through it.
 To sweeten the deal, they’ve partnered with WordPress and ensured that installing WordPress is a seamless part of the process.
-You literally can have a fully functioned site within minutes.
+You literally can have a fully functional site within minutes.

 Renewal Fees Increases:

-Like what many businesses do, WordPress does provide a very low startup cost with great discounts to get you on board for the first few years.
+As many businesses do, WordPress does provide a very low startup cost with great discounts to get you on board for the first few years.
 But then, after the period ends, do expect some fees increment on renewal.
 This is usual for most businesses, so just make sure that you know and expect this during renewal.